Committee for the Liberation of Ceuta and Melilla: History

-Most of the actions were carried out at the border between Spain and Morocco in Melilla, where the members of the committee assaulted several Spanish police personnel.
+Most of the actions were carried out at the border between Spain and Morocco in Melilla, where committee members assaulted several Spanish police personnel.
 Both its leader and several activists of the organization were fined by the Moroccan authorities for these incidents.

 Some members of the organization belonged to the Moroccan Liberal Party (MLP).

 Dissolution

 The committee was dissolved on 16 June 2014 due to, according to its members, the lack of support from the Moroccan population.
 Its leader accused the Government of Morocco of hypocrisy and asked Spain for forgiveness for their actions.